The "easier" part boiled down to three primary features:

 - Auto-magically finds and runs all your tests; no registration required

-This seems fine, but only because that is the way everyone else does it.
-The vast majority of the time you need to mock all dependencies with the exception of the subject under test.
+While explicit mocking seems fair, this may be attributed to everyone else also following this mentality.
+The vast majority of the time, you need to mock all dependencies except for the subject under test.
 Not mocking a particular dependency is typically an edge-case.
-If we typically mock everything but the SUT, then why do frameworks have us do the exact opposite; not mock the SUT and explicitly define our mocks for everything else?
+If we usually mock everything but the SUT, why do frameworks have us do the exact opposite, not mock the SUT and explicitly define our mocks for everything else?

 Here I agree with Jest's approach.
 Jest automatically mocks all dependencies unless otherwise specified.
-This allows us to only setup our mocks for what is relevant to the test in question, but still have all other dependencies be fakes.
-It also means that changing interactions with collaborators is quicker and easier.
-No need for unnecessary setup of a fake; it's setup for you out the gate.
+It allows us to set up our mocks for what is relevant to the test in question but still have all other dependencies be fakes.
+It also means that changing interactions with collaborators is quicker—no need for the unnecessary setup of a fake.

-If you use mocha/karma with CommonJS modules, then you know that module paths can sometimes bite you.
-This is especially true when configuring karma.
-I have come across a variety of directory structures and with each one I have run into some sort of path related issue when configuring the client-side testing stack.
+If you use mocha/karma with CommonJS modules, you know those module paths can sometimes bite you, especially when configuring karma.
+I have come across various directory structures, and I have run into some path-related issue when configuring the client-side testing stack.

 - Create your karma config file